 Berg Insight, the leading IoT market research provider, today released a new market study covering the transport management systems market.

-Providers of broader supply chain and logistics offerings such as Blue Yonder, Manhattan Associates, Descartes and E2open (including BluJay Solutions) are also competing in the TMS space.
-MercuryGate and TMC (a division of C.H.
-Robinson) are additional examples of players with a primary TMS focus, while the major US-based cloud infrastructure and software provider Oracle is active in this space with its Oracle Transportation Management offering available worldwide.
+Providers of broader supply chain and logistics offerings such as Blue Yonder, Manhattan, E2open (including BluJay Solutions), Descartes and Kinaxis (including MPO) are also competing in the TMS space.
+TMC (a division of C.H.
+Robinson), Mastery, MercuryGate and 3Gtms are additional examples of players with a primary TMS focus, while the major US-based cloud infrastructure and software provider Oracle is active in this space with its Oracle Transportation Management offering available worldwide.